Devender0508/-Setup_and_Use_Firewall_on_Windows-Linux/kali_firewall_setup.md

-# 🛡️ Kali Linux Firewall Configuration with UFW
+# 🛡️ Kali Linux Firewall Configuration with UFW - Cybersecurity Internship

 ## 🎯 Objective
 Configure and test basic firewall rules using **UFW** (Uncomplicated Firewall) in Kali Linux, and understand how firewall rules filter network traffic.